-The Company's indefinite lived intangible assets consists of certain tradenames and trademarks that provide Black Diamond Equipment, PIEPS and Sierra with the exclusive and perpetual rights to manufacture and sell their respective products.
+The Company's indefinite-lived intangible assets consists of certain tradenames and trademarks that provide Black Diamond Equipment, PIEPS, Sierra and Barnes with the exclusive and perpetual rights to manufacture and sell their respective products.
 Indefinite-lived intangible assets are not amortized; however, they are tested at least annually for impairment or more frequently if events or changes in circumstances exist that may indicate impairment.
-Initially, qualitative factors are considered to determine whether it is more likely than not that the fair value of an indefinite-lived intangible asset is less than its carrying amount.
+The Company has the option to first assess qualitative factors to determine whether it is more likely than not that the fair value of an indefinite-lived intangible asset is less than its carrying amount.
 If, through this qualitative assessment, the conclusion is made that it is more likely than not that an indefinite-lived intangible asset's fair value is less than its carrying amount, or the Company elects to bypass the qualitative assessment, a quantitative impairment analysis is performed by comparing the indefinite-lived intangible asset's book value to its estimated fair value.
-The fair value for indefinite-lived intangible assets is determined through an income approach using the relief-from-royalty method.
+The fair value of intendifinite-lived an income approach using the relief-from-royalty method.
 The amount of any impairment is measured as the difference between the carrying amount and the fair value of the impaired asset.
-Based on the results of the Company's annual impairment tests during the years ended December 31, 2019, 2018, and 2017, no impairment of indefinite-lived intangible assets was recorded.
+Based on the results of the Company's annual impairment tests during the years ended December 31, 2020, 2019, and 2018, no impairment of indefinite-lived intangible assets was recorded.